 Create TextUse this dialog to create a text brush based on a true type system font or a multi color bitmap font.
 A text brush can be created using the corresponding tool at the toolbox.

 System FontSelect a system font that is to be used for the text brush.
 You can alter the size, style (bold, italic, underlined) and the alignment (left, center, right).
 You may enter a multiline text and the window can be resized to enter large text.

-The brush uses the current foreground color as text color and the background color as transparent.
+The brush uses the current first color as text color and the second color as transparent.
 A text brush can get any color from the color palette.